geeaqui/sdet-test/README.md

 * node v7.10.0

+## Technologies used for this test

+* Javascript
+* npm
+* cucumber.js
+* chai

 ### Features

-The acceptance tests are written on a high-level.
+The acceptance tests are written on a high-level language.

 ````
 When I search for all the countries